Capital IdeasTM

 Equity Portfolio Manager

-This has prompted many investors to ask whether multinational companies are more vulnerable to the impact of deglobalisation.
-The risks are clear: rising US-China tensions, the war in Ukraine, increasing trade barriers, broken supply chains, a painful bear market and a slowing global economy.
+A common question investors ask is about the impact of de-globalisation.
+The risks are clear: rising US-China tensions, conflict in Europe and the Middle East, increasing trade barriers, broken supply chains, a slowing global economy and bouts of volatility in equity markets.

-1. Multinational can adapt to US-China tensions
+1. Multinationals can adapt to trade tensions

 In the meantime, however, companies that conduct business all over the world are doing what they do best: finding ways to adapt and succeed regardless of growing headwinds.
+Some global companies in the semiconductor industry, like TSMC and ASML, are expanding their operations in different regions and using technology to streamline their supply chains.

 2. Experienced management teams can handle challenges